 How to set your own allocation

 Copying a benchmark split is a trap.
 Your allocation should follow your buyer's path, your margins, and your data.
 Use this sequence.
+Map it to a clear go-to-market strategy so the split serves a plan, not a habit.

 Map where revenue already comes from.
 Pull the channels that drive your current pipeline and weight them first.
 Proven channels earn the base of your budget.
 Fund what works before you fund what is interesting.